 4. If you ask me to ship you the item because you’ve decided you don’t want to drive to me, realize it’s an inconvenience for me, act accordingly.
 Don’t dictate terms of this to me, I’ll choose my shipping agent, thanks.

 5. And here is the kicker.
 If you ask me to accept money through PayPal, then you pay the fees to transfer!
 You came to me knobhead.
 I’m not taking a loss in my profit as a convenience to you.

 Anyone under the age of 35 – chronologically or mentally.
-Remove the phrase “I deserve” from your vocabulary, along with the word “entitled”.
+Remove the phrase “I deserve” and “entitled” from your vocabulary and attitude.
 You don’t, you aren’t.
 Period.
 The world owes you NOTHING, you have to earn it.
-When you act like they do, you not only show your immaturity, but you also alienate everyone around you.
-Personally I want to swat you off my shoulder like a gnat.
+When you act like they do, you not only show your immaturity, but I really want to swat you off my shoulder like a gnat.
 Scat, go away!